Opie and Anthony: Opie and Anthony Traveling Virus

 The Traveling Virus was a comedy tour headlined by Hughes and Cumia, as well as friends of the show, that began in 2006.
 In its first year, it spanned several locations in the eastern United States during the summer.
 In 2007, it visited eight cities through the spring and summer.
 It was an event they had discussed for many years, but were never able to bring it to fruition until they made their 2006 deal with CBS radio.
 The 2008 tour was cancelled in favor of one show, held at the PNC Bank Arts Center in Holmdel, New Jersey on August 2.

 Search and Destroy

 On the morning of March 26, 2008, Opie and Anthony revealed they had taped a pilot for Comedy Central.
 The show was titled Search & Destroy and features teams of comedians performing various tasks throughout New York City.
 Opie and Anthony believe that it may have been too graphic even for cable television.
 Although Opie and Anthony considered the pilot a success, Comedy Central did not pick the show up.

 Other appearances

-Through the show's friendship with Lazlow Jones, the hosts as well as show staff have appeared in several Rockstar Games releases including Grand Theft Auto: Liberty City Stories and Red Dead Redemption.
+Through the show's friendship with Lazlow Jones, the hosts as well as show staff have appeared in several Rockstar Games releases including Grand Theft Auto: Liberty City Stories, Grand Theft Auto IV and Red Dead Redemption.